 Type D breakers use the Open Fuse Lockout (OFLO) shown in Fig. 55.
-Type A and B breakers use the OFLO shown in Fig. 56.
+Type A and B breakers use the OFLO shown in Fig. 56A & 56B.
 Both OFLO's work on the same design.
-When the fuse opens, the resulting open circuit voltage activates the OFLO's phase solenoid when the voltage level reaches approximately 90 VAC.
-The solenoid's armature then drives a tripping rod against a trip paddle which is attached to the trip shaft.
+When the fuse opens, the resulting open circuit voltage activates the OFLO phase solenoid when the voltage level reaches approximately 90 VAC (the functional test in the factory is accomplished using 120VAC).
+The solenoid armature then drives a tripping rod against a trip paddle which is attached to the trip shaft.
 This causes the breaker to open.
 The armature also drives the reset button forward indicating what phase is involved.
 The reset button linkage also holds the tripping rod against the trip paddle.
 The button must be pushed in to release the tripping rod.